TatsuyaOsaki/Documentation-Lab/docs/_sources/cell_culture.md.txt

 Gently homogenize using the pipette to evenly distribute cells

 9. Aspirate gelatin from new culture dish and replace with media
-    a.
-T75: 9-10mL
+- T75: 9-10mL
-    b.
-6 well plate: 2mL/well
+- 6 well plate: 2mL/well
-9. Add the appropriate volume of cells in suspension from falcon tube to each T75 flask or plate depending on your desired dilution
+10. Add the appropriate volume of cells in suspension from falcon tube to each T75 flask or plate depending on your desired dilution

 ## Primary neuron